ethansilvas/basic-git-branching/README.md

 Use `git push origin your-branch-name` to create a remote copy of your branch.
 The output should look something like:

 ![Console output after doing git push to create a remote branch](/images/git-push-branch.png)

+Once nice thing is that the command `git push origin your-branch-name` creates a remote version of your branch but is also the same command used to update the remote version of your branch if you've already made one!

 In GitHub specifically, you'll notice that if you go to your repository's main page there will be a new popup: